utybo/epita-c-cpp/README.md

 - **Unit testing:** Criterion
 - **Others:** patch, figlet

 Note that this Dockerfile currently uses a patched glibc due to various Arch Linux bugs with docker (see [this issue](https://github.com/actions/virtual-environments/issues/2658)).
 While an updated package is available, it has not landed in Arch's Docker images, so manual patching it is.

-Patching `runc` is also required for now (see below for a GH Actions example).
+Patching `runc` may be required depending on your Docker version (see below for a GH Actions example).
+This is not required right now.

 ### Scripts